hayeah/sike-react-course/buyshoes-details/_index.md

 # Responsive Tweaks

 We are pretty much done.
-Now that all the major components are in place, it's time to start tweaking the layout for different screen sizes.
+Now that all the major components are in place, we can tweak the layout for different screen sizes.

-So... how do you decide what media queries to add at which screen sizes?
+So... how do we decide what media queries to add for which screen sizes?
 There are basically two ways:

 1. Add tweaks only for specific devices: Desktop, iPad, iPhone.
 2. Continually decrease the screen size until something breaks.
 Fix & repeat.

 The second method may seem messy, as you might end up with one tweak for screens that are smaller than 850px, another tweak for 900px or less, and yet another at 935px.
 In practice though, you might group them together at 900px.
-There is usually just 2~3 widths you'd tweak the layout.
-For a more nuanced responsive layout, maybe 6.
+At the end, there are usually just 2~3 widths you'd add media queries for.
+A more nuanced responsive layout might have 6.

-So let's start with a reasonably big window size, and start narrow it down:
+So let's start with a reasonably big window size, and start to narrow it down:

 <video src="responsive-checks.mp4" controls></video>